 Purchasing wholesale gives you the benefit of skipping all the production and labor costs.
 We’ll later tell you more about the industry and what it takes to fill up a single bottle of essential oil.
 If you want to sell essential oils, the quickest way to get you there is buying wholesale essential oils.

 You’ll also save money with your supplier, since wholesale prices are lower than retail prices.
 Suppliers tend to give special prices and free shipment fee, depending on the bulk of your order.
 So, you get to save on both the product and the transport fees.

 Making or producing your own brand of essential oils will take a lot of time.
 Imagine having to wait for an entire crop to grow before you’re able to process them for oil extraction.
-Not to mention the packaging and the marketing, before you even get one sale.
+You'll also have to take care of the packaging and the marketing.

-With wholesale, refilling your stock of essential oils is easier and faster.
+If you buy wholesale essential oils, refilling your stock is easier and faster.
 You just have to wait for the delivery and your shelves are instantly filled.
 Furthermore, you can spend your time focusing on growing your business.